facelessuser/pymdown-extensions/docs/extensions/escapeall.md

 There are two special escapes among all of these, and it is the escape of the "space" character and the "newline" character.
 If `nbsp` is enabled, an escaped space will be converted into a non-breaking space: `#!html &nbsp;`.
 If `hardbreak` is enabled, an escaped newline will be converted to a hard break `#!html <br>`.
 The advantage of `hardbreak` is that you can visually see the hard break opposed to Markdown's default method of two spaces at the end of a line.

+So in short, EscapeAll escapes all inline characters.

+> So all ASCII characters?

+It escapes everything.

+> What about Unicode?

+It escapes everything!

+> What about...

+EVERYTHING!
+IT ESCAPES EVERYTHING!

 ## Options

 Option      | Type | Default | Description